Search

 • Sheen Preference: tung oil and shellac are very shiny, whereas wood waxes have a more matte finish.
 Water based finishes and varnishes also come in more matte formulations.

 • Ease of Application: Environmental Considerations: if you are not able to apply the finish in a well-ventilated area, you should avoid high-VOC content finishes and opt for oils or waxes instead.
 You may decide that a naturally-derived finish such as shellac or tung oil aligns with your own preferences.
-Finishes that flake or peel, like polyurethane, can be toxic if ingested--and if you live with children or pets, that's a risk to take seriously.
-You might choose an all-natural alternative that doesn't flake or peel for surfaces like floors.
+Finishes that flake or peel, like polyurethane, can be toxic if ingested--and if you live with children or

 Leave a comment (all fields required)